lunch in a restaurant in Kyoto station | Where to eat in Kyoto

 Famous Japanese food: 9 dishes you need to try in Japan

 Food alone is an excellent reason to visit Japan.
-All those mouth-watering teppanyaki, sukiyaki, okonomiyaki and other yaki, as well as ramen, sushi, and so on… There is so many famous Japanese food to try!
+All those mouth-watering teppanyaki, sukiyaki, okonomiyaki and other yaki, as well as ramen, sushi, and so on.

 There are so many foods to eat in Japan that it’s hard to pick the most interesting ones.
 But I tried, and here’s my list!

-Probably no introduction needed here, just some raw fish or seafood, some rice… Sushi is definitely one of the most famous dishes in Japan – and out of it, really.
+Probably no introduction needed here, just some raw fish or seafood, some rice… Sushi is definitely one of the most famous dishes in Japan.

 Sushi and sashimi are usually served cold and eaten with a bit of soy sauce.